This page serves as a general guideline for all matters related to applying for a CS Minor.

 Don't start with "hi!", you are strongly advised to read this document from TLS: make your email count!

 The CS minor advisor and CS admin receives hundreds of requests per year for the CS minor degree.
-Please make sure to respect the template given below when emailing them, in particular the subject line and filename.
+Please make sure to respect the template given when emailing them, in particular the subject line and filename.
 This will ensure that we can treat your questions in a timely manner, with no emails/files getting lost.
 It will also make it easier for us to retrieve your information in future contact.